Updated: May 24, 2018

-StackPath does not sell your personally identifiable information.
+StackPath does not sell Users’ personal information.

 We may use this information to:

 We may change or update this Statement at any time.
 If we do, we will change the Last Updated date and promptly post it on the Site.
 We encourage you to periodically review this page for the latest information on our privacy practices.